- 1 What makes autumn in New England so extraordinary?

 As evening falls, discover all of New Haven’s spookiest haunts on a walking tour.
 You’ll explore New Haven with a local guide, who will tell you about the city’s scariest sites and, of course, about the most interesting historical and architectural places like the Skull and Bones Society, the New Haven Public Library, and New Haven City Hall.

-And, you can’t leave New Haven without getting apizza.
+And, you can’t leave autumn in New Haven without getting apizza.
 Apizza is a type of pizza that originated in New Haven, Connecticut, due to an influx of Neapolitan immigrants at the beginning of the twentieth century.
 It’s also primarily regarded as the greatest in the country (sorry, New York City, but it’s true!)

 Frank Pepe Pizzeria Napoletana, Sally’s Apizza, and Modern Apizza are the top pizzerias in New Haven, while BAR is a great pizzeria and one of the best breweries in Connecticut; you can’t go wrong with any of them.